amritastha/7_Segment_Decoder_Display/README.md

 ## How to Run:
 1. Open Online Verilog platform: https://www.edaplayground.com
-2. Upload the provided 7_Segment_Decoder_Display_Design.sv file to the platform
+2. Upload the provided 7_Segment_Decoder_Display_Design.sv and 7_Segment_Decoder_Display_Design_Testbench.sv file to the platform
-3. After compiling the code, run the code
+3. After compiling the code, run the testbech to view results

 ## Key Features:
 - Utilizes the minimum number of gates possible by employing Karnaugh maps (K-map) for simplification